3 IRS Penalties That Could Cost You (Avoid Them With These Tips!)

 Why This Matters to You

-When it comes to taxes, it’s not just about how much you owe—it’s also about when and how you handle your responsibilities.
-If you file late, pay late, or don’t pay enough throughout the year, the IRS charges penalties and interest that can quietly grow over time.
+When it comes to taxes, it’s not just about how much you owe—it’s also about when and how you have paid your taxes and filed your return.
+If you file late, pay late, or don’t pay enough throughout the year, the IRS charges penalties and interest.
+But it doesn’t stop there, the penalties and interest can actually grow over time if left unaddressed.

-This post breaks down the three most common IRS penalties for individuals—late filing, late payment, and underpayment—so you know what to expect, how to avoid them, and what to do if you’re already behind.
-Whether you’re a W-2 employee, side hustler, or someone navigating taxes for the first time, this is one of the most important areas to get right.
+This post breaks down the three most common IRS penalties for individuals—late filing, late payment, and underpayment—so you know what to expect, how to avoid them, and what to do if you’re already behind (if you have had your return prepared by Akouson, this shouldn’t apply, but not everyone is there yet :) ).
+Whether you’re a W-2 employee, side hustler, or someone navigating taxes for the first time, this is one item you do not want to see on your return.

 And if you want help making sure you're set up properly: